Al Alburquerque

-Alberto Jose Alburquerque ([alβuɾˈkeɾke]; born June 10, 1986) is a Dominican professional baseball pitcher for the Long Island Ducks of the Atlantic League of Professional Baseball.
-He has played in Major League Baseball (MLB) for the Detroit Tigers, Los Angeles Angels, Kansas City Royals, and Chicago White Sox.
+Alberto Jose Alburquerque ([alβuɾˈkeɾke]; born June 10, 1986) is a Dominican professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Detroit Tigers, Los Angeles Angels, Kansas City Royals, and Chicago White Sox.

 Professional career

 Chicago Cubs

-Signed by scout Jose Serra, Alburquerque began his professional career in 2006 with the AZL Cubs, in the Chicago Cubs farm system.
+Signed by scout Jose Serra, Alburquerque began his professional career in 2006 with the rookie-level Arizona League Cubs, in the Chicago Cubs farm system.
 He went 0–2 with a 5.98 ERA in eight games (five starts) that season.
 He also had 15 strikeouts in 122/3 innings.
 In 2007, he played for the Boise Hawks and Peoria Chiefs, going a combined 4–6 with a 5.83 ERA in 21 games (10 starts).
 In 661/3 innings, he struck out 69 batters.
 He did not play at all in 2008 due to a right shoulder tear.

 Alburquerque began the 2009 season in the Cubs system, pitching for the Daytona Cubs.

 Colorado Rockies

-However, he was traded to the Colorado Rockies partway through the season as a player to be named later in a deal that sent Jeff Baker to the Cubs.
+The Cubs traded Alburquerque to the Colorado Rockies on July 2, 2009, for Jeff Baker.
 He finished the season with the Tulsa Drillers.
 Overall, he went 2–3 with a 2.80 ERA in 47 relief appearances, striking out 75 batters in 61 innings.
 He pitched for the Drillers again in 2010, going 2–4 with a 4.98 ERA in 25 relief appearances.
+He became a free agent on November 6.

 Detroit Tigers

+2011: MLB debut

-Following the 2010 season, he became a free agent and signed a major league contract with the Detroit Tigers on November 19.
-The Tigers placed him on the team's 40-man roster despite having never appeared in a Major League game.
+Alburquerque signed a major league contract with the Detroit Tigers on November 19.
+The Tigers added him to their 40-man roster even though he had never appeared in an MLB game.
 Alburquerque was assigned to the Triple-A affiliate Toledo Mud Hens following spring training, where he appeared in 4 games, with a 1.93 ERA and 10 strikeouts in 42/3 innings pitched.

-Alburquerque made his major league debut on April 15, 2011, on Jackie Robinson Day wearing the legendary #42 Jersey, against the Oakland Athletics.
+Alburquerque made his major league debut on April 15, 2011, on Jackie Robinson Day, wearing Robinson's number 42 on his jersey.
 He struck out the first batter he faced and pitched two scoreless innings with three strikeouts.

 On August 12, 2011, Alburquerque was hit in the head by a ball hit by Baltimore Orioles Robert Andino during batting practice.
 He was taken to the hospital and stayed overnight for tests.
 The next day, the Tigers placed him on the 7-day disabled list with a concussion.
 He appeared in 41 games for the Tigers in 2011, going 6–1 with a 1.87 ERA.
 In 431/3 innings, he allowed only 21 hits, while striking out 67 batters for an exceptional rate of 13.9 per 9 innings.

+He made his postseason debut in the 2011 American League Division Series.
+He did not pitch well in 4 playoff games, allowing 3 earned runs in 2 innings.